Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 Takeover and Acquisition Targets

-The smaller relative size of many penny stock companies makes them more likely to be taken over by larger companies in the same industry.
+The smaller relative size of many penny stocks and penny stock companies makes them more likely to be taken over by larger corporations in the same industry.

 Investor Expectations